connectbo/Publication-Management-System-RENCI/README.md

 If both frontend and backend are compiled successfully, you should be able to see the system running Port 3000 on your localhost along with the server running at Port 5000.

+## Functionality

+The homepage would list all articles already stored in RENCI's database.
+For those articles that are not retrieved and stored yet, you could use search and add function to store them.

+### Search with DOI
+Use the SEARCH button on the top right and enter in DOI you want to search for.
+The system would return an result according to this DOI.
+If an article is found from CrossRef API and not stored in RENCI database yet, you would have a chance to store it into our Database by clicking the 'SAVE IT' button.

 ## Structure